The best money making apps & websites

 Amazon Shopping Panel

 This is invite only, though you can download the app to join the waitlist.
-You scan receipts from outside Amazon, and will get £5 Amazon credit a month if you upload 10.
+You scan receipts from outside Amazon, and will get 10p per receipt you upload.
+The most you can make from receipts is £5 a month in Amazon credit.
+Alternatively you can donate your reward to charity.

-There are also surveys you can take for additional rewards, while there’s another £2 a month for “ad verification”, where you allow Amazon to see what ads are displayed on your devices.
+There are also surveys you can take for additional rewards, plus you can opt into “ad verification”, where you allow Amazon to see what ads are displayed on your devices.

 Other receipt apps